BBoutet1/project1/README.md

 Clicking on the dish will bring you to the recipe page where you can find the instructions

+## Future development:

+Wikipedia API to be replaced by a recipe API for appropriate dish search results.

 ## Link:
 Deployed Link: https://mg-cpu90.github.io/project1/
 GitHub Repo: https://github.com/MG-cpu90/project1